Key Legislation and Guidance

 Provides a framework for decision making for adults lacking capacity.

-Scotland - Key Legislation
+Scotland - Key Legislation and Guidance

 Covers disclosure and barring arrangements.